adambiltcliffe/codex/readme.md

 Blademaster: other units have swift strike
 Blademaster: after it dies, other units lose swift strike
-Blademaster: if it dies when defending without killing attacker, other units don't deal damage twice
-Obliterate: if not enough units, everything is obliterated Everything about Trojan Duck
+Blademaster: if it dies when defending without killing attacker, other units don't deal damage twice Everything about Trojan Duck
 More thorough tests for Final Smash
 Ultimate spell casting condition tests